Overnight Steel Cut Oats Breakfast Jars make a delicious porridge for on-the-go or simply to have ready at home when the mood strikes!

 Adjust the amount of cinnamon and cardamom to suit your taste.
 I’m in love with cardamom at the moment and find myself using a bit more than suggested here.

-Nutrition is calculated just for the oatmeal.
+Nutrition is calculated for the oatmeal only, no topping included.